Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Introduction

 In very rough terms what we will do is the following: assume that the flow is not quasigeodesic.
 Then we will produce an appropriate essential lamination in $M$ which will imply that the flow is $\rrrr$-covered.

 To do that we will employ a standard form for the flow as follows.
-Using resuls of Candel \cite{Cand} it was proved previously in \cite{BFP} that $\Phi$ is orbitally equivalent to a topological Anosov flow so that the stable leaves are $C^1$ with a leafwise Riemannian metric making every leaf a hyperbolic surface (meaning gaussian curvature constant and equal to $-1$).
-In addition the flow lines are geodesics in the stable leaves.
+Using resuls of Candel \cite{Cand} it was proved previously in \cite{BFP} that $\Phi$ is orbitally equivalent to a topological Anosov flow $\Psi$ so that the stable leaves of $\Psi$ are $C^1$ with a leafwise Riemannian metric in $M$ making every stable leaf a hyperbolic surface (meaning Gaussian curvature constant and equal to $-1$).
+In addition $\Psi$ can be chosen so that the flow lines of $\Psi$ are geodesics in the stable leaves.
+Nothing is claimed about the unstable leaves of $\Psi$.